Flag of Kosovo: Kosovo in SFR Yugoslavia / Serbia and Montenegro

+Republic of Kosova

+The flag of the former Republic of Kosova (1991–2000) consists of a red flag with a black double-headed eagle centered in the hoist half, similar to the flag of Albania.
+After the adoption of United Nations Security Council Resolution 1244 and the creation of the United Nations Interim Administration Mission in Kosovo (UNMIK) in June 1999, the flag and the Republic of Kosova were both abolished.

+The flag was adopted by the Republic of Kosova in 1991 as a variation of the Albanian flag and used throughout the country.
+In June 1999, with the passing of Resolution 1244 and the establishment of UNMIK, the Republic of Kosova ceased to exist along with the flag.
+The flag had little to no recognition when it was used, only being seen in referendums, general elections and TV reports.

+When UNMIK was established, the flag was seen up until 2000, when it was replaced with the Albanian flag.
+In the Preševo Valley, the flag was used during the insurgency until 2001, when the Yugoslav Army took back the Ground Safety Zone and occupied areas by the Liberation Army of Preševo, Medveđa and Bujanovac (UÇPMB).

 Kosovo under United Nations administration

 When Kosovo was under the administration of the United Nations Interim Administration Mission in Kosovo (UNMIK), the UN flag was flown in Kosovo for official purposes.
 The Constitutional Framework for Self Government in Kosovo, promulgated in May 2001, allowed institutions to use approved symbols if authorized by UNMIK.

 Specific flags and emblems were authorized for used by the Kosovo Police Service, Kosovo Protection Corps and the Provisional Institutions of Self-Government.
 Some municipalities in Kosovo also adopted official symbols during the period of administration by UNMIK.
 The NATO-led international peacekeeping force in Kosovo, KFOR, also used a distinctive flag during this period.

 However, many Kosovo Albanians usually used the Albanian flag.
 The Albanian flag was also used on public buildings, even though it was against UN regulations.
 Regulations stated only the UN flag and other authorized flags, like those of institutions and cities, could fly on public buildings.
 If the Albanian flag was flown, then the Serbian flag was to have been flown too, according to these regulations.
 However, this was rarely done in practice and the flag of Albania was ever-present in Kosovo during the UNMIK period.

 Prior to the declaration of independence, Kosovo used a flag featuring a map of Kosovo against a blue background, similar to the flag of Bosnia and Herzegovina and the flag of Cyprus.